'Halloween Ends' wins box office but renews streaming debate

 Touted as the final showdown between Laurie Strode and Michael Myers, the slasher pic earned $41.3 million in ticket sales from 3,901 theaters in North America, according to studio estimates Sunday.
 It’s the first film to open higher than $40 million since “Nope” debuted in July and it surpassed its production budget, which has been reported to be between $20 and $30 million.
 Including international showings, it boasts a global total of $58.4 million.

 Green’s first “Halloween,” by contrast, debuted to $76.2 million in 2018.
 But that was pre-pandemic, theatrical release only and the highly anticipated revival of a beloved franchise with good reviews.
 His subsequent “Halloween” films were more divisive among critics and fans, however.
-“Kills” had a 39% Rotten Tomatoes score while “Ends” has a 40%.
+“Kills” had a 39% Rotten Tomatoes score while “Ends” has a 40% and still opened over $40 million.

+“The day-and-date model was put to the test again, but I think this is a mandate in favor of the movie theater,” said Paul Dergarabedian, the senior media analyst for Comscore.
+“Audiences had the option to watch it at home but they chose to go to the theater.”

+Many studios experimented with day-and-date releases during the second year of the pandemic to varying results, but 2022 has seen most returning to traditional theatrical-first releases — especially for their most valuable brands and franchises.

 “Smile,” meanwhile, has continued to defy horror-movie odds with another strong weekend.
 Paramount’s original thriller added $12.4 million, bringing its domestic total to $71.2 million after three weeks.